Kalin0169/JS-BACKEND-CUBICLE-DATABASE/README.md

 - Bcrypt, Jsonwebtoken, Cookie-Parser
 - HTML & CSS

-### Before you start with creating a new project in Angular you need to install MongoDB.
+### Before you start the Application you need to install MongoDB.

 ## Installation